a-andres1/hw-1-code-refactor/README.md

 The id's for the main section were necessary as I couldn't figure out a better way to get the links in the nav to work without ids.

 I did change the class seo in Horiseon to an id since that felt like a very specific instance.

+It was suggested on mdn that we use something easily searchable that doesn't appear in our code to desonate sections.
+I used || as that isn't something that appears in my css.
+I did also straight up take it from the mdn page that suggested it.